FAQ

 The “Class Period” will be determined by the Tribunal in due course.
 If you have paid for wastewater services provided by one or more of the six water companies during the following periods, you may be entitled to compensation:

-1 April 2017 to present:
+• Severn Trent: 1 April 2017 to 2 August 2023

 If the proposed claims are certified, those who are domiciled in the UK (which means they reside in the UK) and fall within the class definition will automatically be included in the claims, and will be bound by any judgment or settlement, unless they chose to opt out.
 Those who are not domiciled in the UK but fall within the class definition and wish to participate in the claim will have the opportunity to opt in to the claims.
 More information about the opt-in and opt-out register will become available once the claims are certified.